 Set an agenda at the start of your call so your buyer knows when to expect a pricing discussion.
 They’ll be less likely to raise it early, and if they do, you can refer back to the agenda.

 Open with something like, "I’d like to talk about A, B, and C on our call today.
 Then we can go over pricing at the end and -- if it makes sense for you -- talk about next steps.
 Does that work for you?"

 You’re all set.

-Here’s another way to use the competition to win deals.
-Talk about them.
-Our data shows that you’re more likely to win a deal if you talk about the competition early in the sales process, instead of ignoring them completely.
+Our data shows that you’re more likely to win a deal if you talk about the competition early in the sales process instead of ignoring them completely.

 For best results, practice this during your first sales presentation.
 Waiting until the end of your sales process puts you into a dangerous red zone.
 Your buyers will already have formed opinions, and they’ll be harder to change.

-You have 14 new tips and techniques to throw down this quarter.
-These data-backed moves are straight out of our own playbook and have proven highly effective.
-Implement them all and I know you’ll boost your numbers.
+You now have 15 new tips and techniques to throw down this quarter.
+Many of these data-backed moves come from Gong.io’s own findings and have proven to be effective for us.
+Implement them, and I know you’ll boost your numbers.